German 391: German for Reading Knowledge

 - Pronouns (Units 1–5):

-- Write the correct third-person pronoun: Pronomina in der dritten Person.
+- By Unit 1 you can write the correct third-person pronoun here: Pronomina in der dritten Person.

 - By Unit 5 you should be able to select the correct pronouns in this self-correcting exercise.